Heraldry is an Art which

 This practice recalls early periods when pelts were attached to

 the covers of shields.
-The other pattern more rarely used is "Vair",
+The other pattern, less commonly used, is "Vair",

 believed to mimic squirrel skins sewn together.
-Usually is shown
+Usually it is shown

 as a white-argent field with a bell/shield shape in blue/azure